LOWER BODY LIFT SURGERY | WEIGHT LOSS SURGERY

 Is body lift for me?

-A lower body lift is a complex surgical procedure, so you must ensure you choose only the very best, most experienced plastic surgeon in Sydney.
+A lower body lift is a complex surgical procedure, so you must ensure you choose only the very best, most experienced plastic surgeon.

-Dr Hunt will perform your lower body at your chosen hospital, under a general anesthetic administered by one of his hand-selected anesthetists.
+Dr Hunt will perform your lower body at your chosen hospital, under a general anaesthetic administered by one of his hand-selected anaesthetists.